robert/robert.github.com/_posts/2019-12-02-pfab4-exception-handling-dealing-with-failure.md

 Well:

 1. Looping *forever* until a request succeeds is a bit much.
 After the 5th or so failed request, we should probably raise an actual exception and tell the rest of our program that something is going substantially wrong with our requests to Google
 2. Catching all types of `googlemaps.Error`s is too broad, for very similar reasons to why catching all `Exception`s was too broad in our previous snippet.
-For example, if our request is fundamentally invalid or malformed then it has no chance of ever succeeding, and so we will keep repeating it forever (or until we run out of retries).
+If our request is fundamentally invalid or malformed then it has no chance of ever succeeding, but we will still keep repeating it forever (or until we run out of retries).
 This is a waste of time and energy.
-Instead, we should think carefully about what specific types of error we actually want to retry on.
+Instead, we should think carefully about what specific types of error we actually want to retry.
 This will most likely be errors like `googlemaps.ServiceUnavailable`, and any others that we believe may be transient and not indicative of a logic mistake on our part.
 3. If a request fails, we currently send our retry request almost instantly, without giving the Google Maps API any time to shake off its problems.
 This might make the API server's situation worse, or (more likely) Google will get grumpy at us and will *rate-limit* our requests, locking down our access to their system.
 We should therefore wait for a brief period before retrying our request.
 This is known as a *backoff*.
 The simplest *backoff strategy* is to wait for a fixed amount of time in between each request, which is known as a *constant backoff*.
 For example:

 ```python